4 portions. Maximum cost: £15,

 Wash 1 packet (300g) of green beans and dry thoroughly with kitchen towel before cutting into lengths of about 3 cm long.

 Start with the rice – add 600ml of water to a pan and bring to the boil.
 Once boiling, add 300ml of jasmine rice, pop on a lid and reduce the heat to low.
 When the 10 minutes is up, take the pan off the heat, but leave the rice with the lid on for a further 10 minutes to steam.
-After this time, fluff up the rice and serve.
+After this time, fluff up the rice and serve – You can leave the rice for longer if needed, it won’t go cold.

-Using the same wok, sauté minced garlic, shallots and dried shrimps (optional) until fragrant.
-Add in minced pork and XO sauce and chilli oil (optional) Stir well.
+Using the same wok, sauté 6 cloves of minced garlic, diced small white onion or 4 diced shallots and 4 tbsp of dried shrimps (optional) until fragrant.
+Add in minced pork and tsp of XO sauce (I usually use half the jar) and 4 tsp of chilli oil (optional) Stir well.

 Once the pork is cooked, turn up the heat.
 Add in the green beans and season to taste.
 Give a few quick toss and turn off the heat.
 Do not over cook the beans.

-Serve with and Chinese broccoli cooked in oyster sauce
+Serve with and Chinese broccoli and shitake mushrooms cooked in oyster sauce

 - 1 packet of green beans (£1.25 for 300g)